CartoDB/carto-vl/docs/guides/05-legends-and-widgets.md

 ## Legends and Widgets

 Most of the times, displaying data in a map without further information is meaningless.
 Here, we'll see two ways to enrich visualizations: legends and widgets.
-- Legends.
+- **Legends**.
 Legends don't provide additional information, instead, they provide information about how information was displayed on the map: was the conservative party colored red or blue? or, in a bubble-map, which property is displayed by the size of each circle, and in which manner.
-- Widgets.
+- **Widgets**.
 A widget is an additional piece of information that accompanies the map and that provides information not necessarily present on the map.
 For example, in an election map, we are probably interested in the global results of the election: how many votes did receive each party in total? how many people voted?

 ### Legends